Flagler County, Florida: Flagler County Board of County Commissioners

 Commissioners Pennington and Hansen are in office until 2026, having each been elected in 2022.
 Dance's term expires in 2028, having been re-elected in the 2024 primary election.
 Carney and Richardson were elected in 2024, and their terms will expire in 2028.

 Flagler County School Board

 The county is also served by the Flagler School Board, who are elected in non-partisan races to four-year terms in office.
-One member, Derek Barrs, is poised to leave office upon potential confirmation as the U.S. Administrator of the Federal Motor Carrier Safety Administration.
+One seat is vacant due to Derek Barrs leaving to serve as the U.S. Administrator of the Federal Motor Carrier Safety Administration.
 The members are as follows: